seth-macpherson/focusyn/README.md

     plus.google.com
     reddit.com

-On *nix systems, put your `distractions` into:
+On *nix systems a distractions file will be symlinked to

     /etc/distractions

-Or: (recommended!)

-    ~/.config/distractions

-On Windows, put it into your user directory:

-    .config/distractions

 ### 2. To focus

 Execute it as root because it modifies your hosts file and restarts your network daemon.

-    $ sudo focus work
+    $ sudo focusyn work

 ### 3. To no longer focus

-    $ sudo focus play
+    $ sudo focusyn play

 ## Additional Tips

-You can, of course, use `focus` with your `crontab`, to control your work time and play time during the day.
+You can, of course, use `focusyn` with your `crontab`, to control your work time and play time during the day.
 Whatever, I should say self-control is always the best.

 ## Acknowledgement

-Thanks to Vic Cherubini, the original author of __focus__.
+Thanks to Vic Cherubini, the original author.